Orchestra-Nexus/mail-whisperer-drafts-labeller/README.md

-# Mail Whisperer Drafts Labeller – Gmail Dashboard
+# Ornex Mail – Gmail Dashboard

 ## Goal
 An interactive Gmail dashboard that categorizes emails using an AI agent (via MCP server), provides suggestions, and works with a FastAPI backend and PostgreSQL for audit trails.
 The frontend is regularly updated and supports chat with the agent via WebSockets.